-The study input data consists of 5186 shots minimally processed beyond bandpass filtering and is utilised within the AWITM and FWI cost functions to iteratively optimise a velocity model to go from a smooth to a highly-resolved full-quantitative characterisation of the subsurface.
+The study input data consists of 5186 shots minimally processed beyond bandpass filtering and is utilised within XWITM to iteratively optimise a velocity model to go from a smooth to a highly-resolved fully-quantitative characterisation of the subsurface.

 XWITM final velocity model

 This is the final FWI after AWITM velocity model obtained from 36 passes through the shots at frequencies up to 22Hz.
 Velocity curves extracted from the model at the well locations highlight the significant change that occurs between start (dashed line) and final (continuous line) results.

 The wells intersecting the displayed section are Jansz-3 (left) and Io-1 (right) with the logs given in this integrated field study AAPG paper.
 In the two wells, the depths of the Base Cretaceous Unconformity (BCU) regional marker are found at 2776 mTVDSS and 2811 mSS TVD and align with a high-velocity contrast at the corresponding locations in the XWITM result.
 The paper states that the BCU corresponds to a cemented package explaining the velocity kick.
 Impedance logs published in this IPTC paper also confirm the presence of the hard interface at these depths.